Maria Sharapova: 2012: Career Grand Slam, back to No. 1 and Olympic silver

 Sharapova withdrew from the 2012 Brisbane International because of her ongoing ankle injury.
 Her first tournament of the season was the 2012 Australian Open, where she was seeded fourth.
-Sharapova advanced to the final round defeating Gisela Dulko, Jamie Hampton, 30th seed Angelique Kerber, 14th seed Sabine Lisicki, compatriot Ekaterina Makarova and world No. 2, Petra Kvitová.
+Sharapova advanced to the final, defeating Gisela Dulko, Jamie Hampton, 30th seed Angelique Kerber, 14th seed Sabine Lisicki, compatriot Ekaterina Makarova and world No. 2, Petra Kvitová.
 In a match that decided who would become the new world No. 1, she lost to Victoria Azarenka, in straight sets.
 As a result, her ranking improved to world No. 3 behind Azarenka and Kvitová.
-She then played in the Paris, where she lost in the quarterfinals to eventual champion Angelique Kerber.
+She then played in the Open GDF Suez in Paris, where she lost in the quarterfinals to eventual champion Angelique Kerber.
 As a result, her ranking improved to world No. 2.

 At the Indian Wells Open, after battling for over three hours, Sharapova defeated compatriot Maria Kirilenko to set up a semifinal meeting with Ana Ivanovic.
 Sharapova advanced to the final after Ivanovic retired due to a hip injury.
 In the final, she played world No. 1 Victoria Azarenka in a rematch of the Australian Open final, but lost again in straight sets.
 Sharapova's next tournament was the 2012 Sony Ericsson Open, where she was seeded 2nd and received a bye.
 In the final, Sharapova lost in straight sets to fifth seed Agnieszka Radwańska.
 This was her third loss of the year in finals out of four tournaments played so far.
 In the Porsche Grand Prix in Stuttgart, Sharapova was seeded second.
 She had a bye in the first round, and advanced to the third round after Alizé Cornet retired in the second set.
 She won her first title of the year in Stuttgart after defeating world number one Victoria Azarenka.
 In doing so, Sharapova defeated three current Grand Slam title holders to win the tournament.
-Sharapova then played on the Madrid Open, a Premier Mandatory event.
+Sharapova then played the Madrid Open, a Premier Mandatory event.
 In the third round, Sharapova's opponent Lucie Šafářová was unable to compete and withdrew from the tournament, earning Sharapova a walkover into the quarterfinals.
 She was then beaten by eventual champion Serena Williams, in straight sets.